Gritg/websocket-route-spring-boot-starter/README.md

          * There Are Many Things That Can Be Done Here
          * Example 1.
          * Team up to join the same server
-         * The Team Leader Requests From The URL Server And Gets The URL (The Request Here Can Use A Variety Of Protocols, such as HTTP + Redis)
+         * The Team Leader Requests From The URL Server And Gets The URL (The Request Here Can Use A Variety Of Protocols, Such As HTTP + Redis)
          * The Team Leader Assigns The URL To His Teammates.
          * Each Person's Request Header carries The URL And Connects To The Same Server
          * Example 2.
          * Join Friends Server
-         * Request Ro Store The URL Of A Friend's Connected Server,(The Request Here Can Use A Variety Of Protocols, such as HTTP + Redis)
+         * Request Ro Store The URL Of A Friend's Connected Server,(The Request Here Can Use A Variety Of Protocols, Such As HTTP + Redis)
          * The Request Header Carries The URL And Connects To The Same Server *
          */